Formal Feature Interpretation of Hybrid Systems: Method-2: Feature Analysis of Corner Cases

+It is important to note that application of Methodology 1 in Section~\ref{sec:featureTransformations} reduces the problem of feature analysis to a reachability question.
+The generality of the algorithm allows it to be used with a variety of reachability analysis tools.
 SMT solvers, by nature, are less inclined to perform flow-pipe analysis (which generates an overapproximation of the state-space) and more inclined towards finding a {\em single} run that satisfies a goal constraint.
 This therefore becomes a challenge when we relate the notion of identifying the interval of values a feature can take for the {HA}, when using SMT solvers.
 We answer the following questions: \begin{enumerate} \item How would a reachability question for computing the feature interval be posed as an SMT solver goal? \item Any such goal will only yield a single feature value, and not a range.
-How would one then compute the range of feature values? \end{enumerate}
+How would one then compute the extreme feature values? \end{enumerate}

-An additional side note, a very important one indeed, is that once the range of feature values is identified using SMT, the SMT solver can also be asked to provide a satisfying trace, thereby solving the input selection problem for analyzing corner cases for features.
+Once the range of feature values is identified using SMT, the SMT solver can provide a satisfying trace, thereby solving the input selection problem for analyzing corner cases for features.

-We first describe a summary of the methodology used to compute the feature range using SMT as shown in the block diagram of Figure~\ref{fig:featureSearch}, the feature to be analysed is first expressed in FIA.
-The {HA} model along with the feature is taken through the transformation step, wherein the automaton is tuned for feature analysis.
+A summary of the methodology used to compute the feature range using SMT is shown in Figure~\ref{fig:featureSearch}.
+The feature to be analyzed is expressed in FIA.
+The {HA} model along with the feature is taken through the transformation step (Methodology-1).
 The tuned model is an implicit representation of all legal executions of the automaton, biased toward computing the feature attribute.